panoptes/panoptes.github.io/hardware/camera_box.md

 * Use a hacksaw to cut of the short end.
 If you have a bandsaw use it.
 * Once cut, use a large flat file to flatten the end and clean up the edges.
 * Remove the plate from the vice.
-* Mark all 7 hole positions as per Pan004.pdf.
+* Mark all seven (7) hole positions as per the technical drawing.
 Make sure the marks are clearly seen and accurate to 0.5 mm.
 * Place the plate back in the vice with marked side facing up.
 * To drill out the central hole, start with a 6 mm drill bit and drill through the plate.
-Then step up the drill bit size to 10 and finally 13 mm.
-Debur the edges of the hole with a deburring tool or small round file.
+Then step up the drill bit size to 10 mm and finally 15 mm.
+Deburr the edges of the hole with a deburring tool or small round file.
-* The 4 outside holes are counter bored for M6 socket head screws.
+* The four (4) outside holes are counter-bored for M6 socket head screws.
 Start by drilling out a 7 mm hole all the way through.
 Once this is complete, widen the hole to an 11 mm diameter down to a depth of 6 mm.
-* The remaining 3 holes are all M6 tapped holes.
+* The remaining three (3) holes are all M6 tapped holes.
 Drill out a 5.5 mm hole for each.
 Then tap with an M6 tap as above.
 * Check that the holes are ok by gently screwing in an M6 bolt into each.

 ## Camera mounting plate